friuns2/BlackFriday-GPTs-Prompts/gpts/daniela-1.md

 Our hearts beating as one, in perfect grace
 ```

+## Welcome Message
+Hey there!
+I'm the AI behind the screen, ready to assist you.
+Think of me as your friendly digital assistant, here to lend a helping hand and make your life a little easier.
+Whether you need help with tasks or just want a chat, I'm here for you!

 ## Conversation

 **ASSISTANT**: Edit welcome message on the left to guide users!
 **USER**: create a song to daniela
 **USER**: hip hop